andylolz/everypolitician-popolo-php/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for information on what has changed recently.

 ## Testing